FinalsClub/djKarma/README.md

 6. chmod +x /etc/init.d/celeryd
 7. run /etc/init.d/celeryd start

+When running on your local, make sure the celery user understands the local path of your repo.

 ###Production Note:
 On the new Amazon instance, celery logs are located at: